Senkottuvelan/notey/README.md

 # Notey

-A simple notes taking app made with React.
+A simple notes taking app made with React and Firebase as Auth Provider.

 Added SMS functionality for ease of receiving the note immediately in your Mobile.